HB119 Alabama 2020 Session

 - Nicotine, raise the age to buy, possess, or use nicotine products to 21, impose restrictions on marketing of certain nicotine products, Secs.
 13A-12-3, 13A-12-3.1, 28-11-1, 28-11-3, 28-11-4, 28-11-5, 28-11-6.1, 28-11-6.2, 28-11-11, 28-11-13, 28-11-14, 28-11-15, 28-11-16, 28-11-18 am'd.

-This bill would raise the minimum age for legal possession, transportation, and purchase of tobacco products, electronic nicotine delivery systems, and alternative nicotine products from 19 to 21.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 22, 2026.
+May contain errors — refer to the official bill text for accuracy.- Raises the minimum age for legal possession, transportation, and purchase of tobacco, electronic nicotine delivery systems, and alternative nicotine products from 19 to 21.

-This bill would also prohibit the sale of alternative nicotine products or electronic nicotine delivery systems in vending machines unless entry to the facility is restricted to persons 21 years of age and older.
+- Prohibits sale of alternative nicotine products or electronic nicotine delivery systems in vending machines unless entry is restricted to those 21 and older.

 - Subjects